NixOS/nixos-homepage/core/src/pages/privacy.md

 ### General Information on the Legal Bases for Data Processing on This Website

 If you have consented to data processing, we process your personal data based on Art.
 6 para.
 1 lit. a GDPR or Art.
 9 para.
-2 lit. a GDP R, provided that special categories of data under Art.
+2 lit. a GDPR, provided that special categories of data under Art.
 9 para.
 1 GDPR are processed.
 In the case of express consent to the transfer of personal data to third countries, data processing is also based on Art.
 49 para.
 1 lit. a GDPR.
 If you have consented to the storage of cookies or access to information on your device (e.g., via device fingerprinting), data processing also takes place on the basis of § 25 para.
 1 T DDDG.
 Consent is revocable at any time.
 If your data is required for the fulfillment of a contract or for the implementation of pre-contrac tual measures, we process your data based on Art.
 6 para.
 1 lit. b.
 GDPR.
 Furthermore, we process your data if it is required to fulfill a legal obligation on the basis of Art.
 6 para.
 1 lit. c GDPR.
 Data processing may also be based on our legitimate interest pursuant to Art.
 6 para.
 1 lit. f GDPR.
 The relevant legal basis in each individual case will be explained in the following sections of this privacy policy.< /p>

 ### Recipients of Personal Data